jlaunz/news-api/README.md

   ### Endpoints
-  Endpoints are defined in `news.service.ts`.
+  Endpoints are defined in `news.controller.ts`.
   To test and view the endpoints (Swagger UI), please start the server and then visit `http://localhost:8000/api`

   ### Open API Doc
   The YAML file can be found in `file://./swagger/api.yaml`
   To check Swagger UI, please start the server and visit `http://localhost:8000/api`
   To generate Swagger API doc, please visit `http://localhost:8000/api-yaml`

+  ### Implemented frontend requirements
+  - Created an endpoint which will contain a list of articles with the required data.